CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions.md

 ```
 </div>

-Verify EVPN Type-5 routes from the perspective of the egress PE (leaf01) for the end host *192.168.1.10* connected to leaf01 and leaf02:
+Verify EVPN type-5 routes at the egress PE (leaf01) for the end host *192.168.1.10* connected to leaf01 and leaf02:

 <div class=scroll>